mhall-simon/python/modules/module-09/README.md

 # Module 9: SciPy & Statistics

-## Notebooks & Descriptions

-### mod9_nb1_linear_regression.ipynb
+## Linear Regression with statsmodels

+### Part 1: Linear Regression, Single Variable

+#### mod9_nb1_linear_regression_sm_single.ipynb

+This notebook covers the foundations of single variable linear regression in Python using the Statsmodels package!

+### Part 2: Linear Regression, Multivariate

+#### mod9_nb2_linear_regression_sm_multi.ipynb

-This notebook covers the foundations of linear regression in Python using the Statsmodels package!
+This notebook covers the foundations of multivariate linear regression in Python using the Statsmodels package!